-If there are any changes in your Thesis Title or Abstract, please complete an updated Request for Approval of Master's Thesis Topic form, found here:

-http://www.grad.gatech.edu/sites/default/files/documents/mastersthstop icform\aug27.pdf Indicate on the form that this is only a change in title, abstract, or both.
-You and your advisor must sign the form and submit it to the Office of Student Services for processing.
+If there are any changes in your Thesis Title or Abstract, please complete a revised Request for Approval of Master's Thesis Topic form via DocuSign.
+Indicate on the form that this is only a change in title, abstract, or both.
+You and your advisor must sign the form.
 Changes to a master's thesis title or abstract are handled administratively and need not go to the Woodruff School Graduate Committee for approval.